-For acknowledgment activity to be reflected in the ABE database, campus units and WFAA staff responsible for sending acknowledgments must submit a record of their activity to WFAA Gift Processing.
-This information is appended to the appropriate revenue records by gift processing donor communications using an ABE import process.
+For acknowledgment activity to be reflected in the ABE database, campus units and WFAA staff responsible for sending acknowledgments must submit a record of their activity to WFAA Gift Services.
+This information is appended to the appropriate revenue records using an ABE import process.

 A few guidelines to keep in mind:

 - The system supports only one acknowledgment of each type per revenue ID (e.g., a gift can show a “DoD acknowledgment” and a “Chancellor acknowledgment,” but not two “DoD acknowledgments”).
 Multiple acknowledgments can be recorded on a gift as long as they are each a different type of acknowledgment.